JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 fun foo(vararg strings: String) { /* ... */ }

 foo(strings = *arrayOf("a", "b", "c"))
-foo(strings = "a") // Not required for a single value
 ```

 Note that the named argument syntax cannot be used when calling Java functions, because Java bytecode does not